galastrostats/general/git-tutorial/04-exploring-history.md

 'detached HEAD' state."
 In this state, you shouldn't make any changes.
 You can fix this by reattaching your head using `git checkout master`

-You can go back to an entire previous status, and start a new branch from there.
-For more details see the next chapter.
+If you were trying to revert not just one file but a whole commit, then you want to go back to master (`git checkout master`) and use either `git reset --hard [commit ID]` or `git revert [commit ID]`.
+The former will erase all commits after that ID while the latter will make a new commit undoing your changes starting from that ID, thus preserving the history of wrong commits.
+Alternatively, you can start a new branch from an entire previous status of the master branch when you're in the detached HEAD state.
+Just don't make changes to master when in that state.

 It's important to remember that we must use the commit number that identifies the state of the repository